ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3] ![alt text][image2]

-As a last step, I normalized the image data because normalization helps model to converge more rapidly.
+As a last step, I normalized the image data because normalization helps model to converge more quickly.

-I decided to generate additional data because original training set contains not enough samples to achieve required level of error.
+I decided to generate additional data because original training set contains not enough samples to achieve required level of accuracy.

 To add more data to the the data set, I used image flipping.
 It turned out that it is enough to only add flipped images in order to get required accuracy on validation set.